ricardojacomini/Microsoft-HPC/HPC-PACK/README.md

 ---

 ## 🚀 Usage

+### For Standard Cluster Deployment
 1. Open PowerShell and run the script.
 2. Select your Azure subscription from the GUI prompt.
 3. Enter the admin password when prompted.
 4. Optionally enter a custom authentication key.
 5. Monitor deployment progress in the Azure Portal.

+### For InfiniBand/RDMA Cluster Deployment (HB120rs v3)
+1. Edit `deploy_hpc_pack_cluster_ib.ps1` to set your desired resource group, VNet, subnet, and admin credentials.
+2. Run the script in PowerShell.
+3. The script will create the required network infrastructure, deploy HB120rs v3 VMs, and configure InfiniBand support automatically.
+4. Monitor deployment and driver installation status in the console and Azure Portal.

 ---

 ## 📝 Notes

+- The `deploy_hpc_pack_cluster_ib.ps1` script is designed for clusters requiring low-latency, high-throughput networking (RDMA/InfiniBand), such as MPI workloads.
-- The script uses `New-AzResourceGroupDeployment` for ARM-based provisioning.
+- The script automates all network and firewall setup for the cluster nodes.
-- Validation warnings related to nested deployments are expected and safe to ignore.
+- Mellanox WinOF2 driver installation and RDMA validation are performed on each node.
-- Monitor deployment status in the Azure Portal under **Resource Group > Deployments**.
+- Monitor deployment status in the Azure Portal under **Resource Group > Deployments** and check VM console output for driver/IB status.

 ---